Continuous-time Risk-sensitive Reinforcement Learning via Quadratic Variation Penalty: Discussions

-The analysis of RL algorithm in this paper is restricted to simple cases, but it sheds light on the role of the temperature and the entropy regularization play in the learning procedure from the algorithmic perspective.
-In Merton's investment problem analyzed in this paper, I show that the product between the temperature parameter and the step size in the iteration is equivalent to an ``effective learning rate'' under the stochastic approximation framework.
-On one hand, low temperature slows down the equivalent learning rate, and in particular, zero temperature implies that there are no effective learning signals to update the q-function.
-On the other hand, low temperature induces less randomness in the policy, and hence, overall reduces the noises in the learning signals and leverages more on the learned optimal decisions.
-Therefore, the tuning of temperature parameter reflects the tradeoff between exploration (speed of learning) and exploitation.
-When the temperature parameter and the step size decay at compatible rates, the desired convergence, convergence rate, and regret (in terms of equivalent relative wealth loss) can be guaranteed.
+The analysis of RL algorithm in this paper is restricted to simple cases, but it provides key insights into the role of the temperature $\lambda$ and the entropy regularization in the learning procedure.
+In the context of Merton's investment problem, I show that the product between the temperature parameter and the step size acts as an ``effective learning rate'' under the stochastic approximation framework.
+This reveals a fundamental tradeoff: while lower temperatures slow down learning and, in the extreme case of zero temperature, eliminate effective learning signals, they also reduce randomness in the policy, leading to less noisy updates.
+Moreover, when the temperature and step size decay at compatible rates, the algorithm achieves the desired convergence rate.
+This analysis serves as a first step in understanding the impact of the temperature parameter on learning algorithms while explicitly accounting for sampling error -- an aspect that appears to be overlooked in prior literature.
+The approach in this paper sets an example for proving the convergence of stochastic-approximation-based algorithms for continuous-time, continuous-space RL.
+However, extending this methodology to more complex settings remains challenging, because verifying the typical convergence conditions in general cases is nontrivial.
+These open questions highlight important directions for future research.

-The risk-sensitive objective in the exponential form considered in this paper is one special case of general functional classes, and the associated KL divergence is one tractable metric to reflect the ambiguity in the distributions.
-How to address the distributional robustness other than the KL divergence in the continuous-time diffusion processes in a tractable way and to conduct RL still remains largely unclear.
-In addition, alternative formulation to address risk sensitivity may lack time-consistency, and dynamic programming-based RL methods cannot be applied therein.
-Even within the continuous-time risk-sensitive RL framework presented in this paper, there are still many theoretical and practical questions open for future research.
-For example, the analysis and applications of q-learning algorithms in general cases, and the comparison of generalization error between risk-sensitive objective and non-risk-sensitive objective in the offline, off-policy settings.
+The numerical study on off-policy linear-quadratic problems provides valuable insights into the role of the risk sensitivity coefficient $\epsilon$.
+The results suggest that when the sample size is limited, incorporating a risk-sensitive objective can improve learning accuracy compared to a risk-neutral approach.
+Moreover, the optimal choice of $\epsilon$ depends on the sample size, as reflected in the connection between risk-sensitive RL and distributionally robust RL.
+Specifically, introducing risk sensitivity helps mitigate the discrepancy between a finite data set and the underlying population distribution.
+As a direction for future work, it would be valuable to establish theoretical guarantees on how risk-sensitive formulations address distributional shift and to develop data-driven methods for selecting the risk sensitivity coefficient.